Pittsburgh Co-Investment Simulation Β· 2024–2026 Β· 7 Corridors

 $832M–$1.1B

-Pittsburgh is in the middle of an unprecedented private investment cycle.
-The Esplanade mixed-use development at the Manchester waterfront (groundbreaking December 2025), UPMC's Uptown Innovation District expansion, the Hazelwood Green campus buildout (BioForge completing 2026), continued investment in the Strip District and Hill District, new investment along the Avenues of Hope commercial corridors, and Bakery Square Phase III in the East End have collectively generated over $4.1 billion in qualifying permit activity between 2024 and 2026 across seven corridors.
+Pittsburgh is in the middle of a large private-investment cycle.
+The Esplanade mixed-use development at the Manchester waterfront (groundbreaking December 2025), UPMC's Uptown Innovation District expansion, the Hazelwood Green campus buildout (BioForge completing 2026), continued investment in the Strip and Hill Districts, new investment along the Avenues of Hope commercial corridors, and Bakery Square Phase III collectively represent on the order of $4.1 billion in development activity across the 2024–2026 window, per this platform's compilation of public permit, announcement, and groundbreaking records across seven corridors.

 The Gap: Summary Table